Skip to main content

 • Employees who work less than a 5-hour shift will receive a 15-minute paid break.

-• Employees who work 5 hours or more will receive a 15-minute paid break in addition to an unpaid lunch break at a minimum of 30 minutes.
+• Employees who work five hours or more will receive a 15-minute paid break in addition to an unpaid lunch break at a minimum of 30 minutes.

-• Student employees are allowed to work up to a maximum of 7 hours a day.
+• Student employees are allowed to work up to a maximum of seven hours a day.

 To be eligible for the University Works program, students must: